Home

 Is there a better way to achieve these goals than simply stretching and hoping for the best?

-These are exercises where your muscle contracts (activates) while it lengthens.
+These are exercises where your calf muscle contracts (activates) while it lengthens.

-Take a heel drop off the edge of a step, for instance.
-As you lower your heel down, your calf muscle is active and gets longer (placed in a stretched position).
+Take a calf raise exercise done over the edge of a step, for instance.
+As you lower your heel down, your calf muscle contracts while it gets longer (placed in a stretched position).
+This is called an eccentric contraction.

-As you bring your heel up and go onto your toes, the calf muscle is active, but this time it gets shorter.
+As you bring your heel up and go onto your toes, the calf muscle contracts, but this time it gets shorter.
 This is called a concentric contraction.

-Why are eccentric exercises better than stretches at helping muscles recover and prevent injury?
+Why are eccentric exercises better than stretches for calf strains?

-This gives them an advantage over static and dynamic stretching because they are strengthening exercises with a built-in stretch component.
+This gives eccentrics an advantage over static and dynamic stretching because they are strengthening exercises with a built-in stretch component.
 (And this stretch shows similar increases in flexibility to static stretching!)

 Lengthening your calf muscle while strengthening the newly gained range helps develop movement control and coordination in that new range, which improves performance.
 This can also reduce the risk of injury.